Higher category theory: Weak higher categories

 In weak n-categories, the associativity and identity conditions are no longer strict (that is, they are not given by equalities), but rather are satisfied up to an isomorphism of the next level.
 An example in topology is the composition of paths, where the identity and association conditions hold only up to reparameterization, and hence up to homotopy, which is the 2-isomorphism for this 2-category.
 These n-isomorphisms must well behave between hom-sets and expressing this is the difficulty in the definition of weak n-categories.
 Weak 2-categories, also called bicategories, were the first to be defined explicitly.
 A particularity of these is that a bicategory with one object is exactly a monoidal category, so that bicategories can be said to be "monoidal categories with many objects."
 Weak 3-categories, also called tricategories, and higher-level generalizations are increasingly harder to define explicitly.
 Several definitions have been given, and telling when they are equivalent, and in what sense, has become a new object of study in category theory.

 Quasi-categories

 Weak Kan complexes, or quasi-categories, are simplicial sets satisfying a weak version of the Kan condition.
-André Joyal showed that they are a good foundation for higher category theory.
+André Joyal showed that they are a good foundation for higher category theory by constructing the Joyal model structure on the category of simplicial sets, whose fibrant objects are exactly quasi-categories.
 Recently, in 2009, the theory has been systematized further by Jacob Lurie who simply calls them infinity categories, though the latter term is also a generic term for all models of (infinity, k) categories for any k.